-Above: Dr. Martin sits in the audience of 14th annual Gonstead Meeting of the Minds Conference that he started and directed from 2004 to 2014, with Dr. Jack Rosser, one of the Clinicians at the Gonstead Clinic when it first opened.
+Above: Dr. Martin (dark coat) enjoys a speaker of 14th annual Gonstead Meeting of the Minds Conference that he started and directed from 2004 to 2014, with Dr. Jack Rosser, one of the Clinicians at the Gonstead Clinic when it first opened.
 He seems equally interested.

 Kind words from Dr Jerry Menedez, new director of the Gonsetad Meeting of the Minds